ashpasa/tp/docs/DeveloperGuide.md

 The `command` package contains all the commands that can be carried out by the user.
 Each command is represented by a class that extends the abstract `Command` class.

-This is how the 'AddCommnand' class interacts with other components:
+This is how the 'AddCommand' class interacts with other components:

 ![Add command sequence diagram](/UMLdiagrams/AddCommandSequence.png)